michaeljc76/michaeljc76/README.md

 ### Hello 👋
-I'm Michael, a third-year computer science major at Penn State 🌱 I do a lot of web development, but I'm also interested in game and AI development 🎮 Looking to collaborate 📫
+I'm Michael, a third-year computer science major at Penn State 🌱 <br>
+I do a lot of web development, but I'm also interested in game and AI development 🎮 Looking to collaborate 📫